informalsystems/interchain/security/rate-limiter.md

 #### Undoing a Send

 The function `undoSend` is called when a send of tokens went wrong.
 (See `onAcknowledgePacket`  or `onTimeoutPacket` [sub-protocols](#sub-protocols) below for usage of `undoSend`.)
-This function simply rolls back the outflow by substracting the amount sent.
+This function simply rolls back the outflow by subtracting the amount sent.

 ```typescript
 function undoSend(packet: Packet) {